Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Real toric Lagrangians

 \section{Real toric Lagrangians}

-In this section we apply our results to prove \cref{TheoremE}.
-Throughout we will take $X$ to be a compact monotone toric manifold of minimal Chern number $N_X \geq 2$, and assume that our coefficient field $\kk$ has characteristic $2$.
-Our Lagrangian $\LL$ will be the real locus of $X$ equipped with the trivial local system $\calL$.
-This need not be orientable, but is a valid object of $\Fuk(X)_0$: it's monotone with minimal Maslov number equal to $N_X$; condition \ref{itm2} from \cref{sscFuk} holds automatically since $X$ is simply connected; and $W_L(\calL) = 0$ by \cref{rmkWLcancellation}. \Cref{TheoremE} asserts that $\LL$ split-generates this category, which will follow from the generation criterion if we can prove injectivity of
+In this section, we apply our results to prove Theorem~\ref{TheoremE}.
+Throughout, we will take $X$ to be a compact monotone toric manifold of minimal Chern number $N_X \geq 2$, and assume that our coefficient field $\kk$ has characteristic $2$.
+We view $X$ as a symplectic reduction of $\CC^N$, via the Delzant construction; see \cite[Chapter~29]{CdS} for more details and Appendix~\ref{sscToricSetup} for our conventions.
+Our Lagrangian $\LL$ will be the real locus of $X$, defined to be the symplectic reduction of $\RR^N$ under this construction, and we equip it with the trivial local system $\calL$.
+This real locus is a valid object of $\Fuk(X)^\mathrm{un}_0$, and of $\Fuk(X)_0$ if it is orientable: it is monotone with minimal Maslov number equal to $N_X$; condition~\ref{itm2} from Section~\ref{sscFuk} holds automatically since $X$ is simply connected; the pin structure in condition~\ref{itm3} is not needed since we are working in characteristic $2$, whilst the $\ZZ/2$-grading exists when needed (i.e., when $L$ is orientable) by Remark~\ref{rmkUngraded}; and $W_L(\calL) = 0$ by Remark~\ref{rmkWLcancellation}.
+Theorem~\ref{TheoremE} asserts that $\LL$ split-generates $\Fuk(X)_0$ if it is orientable and split-generates $\Fuk(X)_0^\mathrm{un}$ in general.
+These will follow from the generation criterion if we can prove injectivity of